Lesser horseshoe bat (Rhinolophus hipposideros)

 - training workshops based around its reserves and using the Lesser Horseshoe Conservation Handbook to inform ecological consultants and SNCO staff about appropriate mitigation measures for the species.

-- Learn more about the lesser horseshoe bat via our Resources page
+- Learn more about the lesser horseshoe bat via our Resources

 - Read about our recent projects ‘Impacts of Street Lighting’ and ‘Our Beacon for Bats’